Brian O. Beverly

 Brian has held important leadership positions within the Bar and is well-connected throughout the state.
 In particular, Brian is a past president of the Wake County Bar Association, the North Carolina Association of Defense Attorneys, the Capital City Lawyers Association, and has served on the North Carolina Bar Association Board of Governors.
 He is a Fellow of the American College of Trial Lawyers and a member of the American Board of Trial Advocates (ABOTA) and the International Society of Barristers..

-Brian is listed in The Best Lawyers in America© in the area of Litigation-Insurance (2018-2023) and in North Carolina Super Lawyers® in the area of Transportation (2010-2017).
+Brian is listed in The Best Lawyers in America© in the area of Litigation-Insurance (2018-2023), North Carolina Super Lawyers® in the area of Transportation (2010-2017, 2023), and in Business North Carolina’s Legal Elite™ in the category of Litigation (2023).
 He is also recognized by the National Academy of Distinguished Neutrals for excellence in the field of Alternative Dispute Resolution and holds an AV Peer Review Rating from Martindale-Hubbell.

 Brian’s hobbies include traveling, college and professional sports and sailing.